obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 For readability of snapshots, we favour [Inline Snapshots](https://jestjs.io/docs/snapshot-testing#inline-snapshots), which are saved in the source code.
 See that documentation for how to easily update the inline snapshot, if the output is intended to be changed.

+### Approval Tests

+There is a brief overview of Approval tests at [approvaltests.com](https://approvaltests.com).

+For including complex text in the documentation, some of the tests here will soon start using the [Approval Tests implementation in NodeJS](https://github.com/approvals/Approvals.NodeJS).

+If these tests fail, they will currently try and launch [diffmerge](https://sourcegear.com/diffmerge/) to show the differences between received and approved files.

 ### Jest and the WebStorm IDE